hemanthkanna/sign-up-page/README.md

 # sign-up-page
-A simple sign up form
+A simple sign up form using HTML|CSS|JS